Teemukoivumaa/colory/README.md

 Im working on publishing the website via GitHub pages feature.
 In the mean while you can clone this repository to your computer and start a react app.
 ###

-You can start the website with the command `npm start`.
-Use it while you are browsing the project directory with command prompt.
+If you have react and NPM installed on your machine, you can simply clone this repository and go to the project directory with command prompt and use the `npm start` command.

+Install react with the command `npm install -g create-react-app`.
+Requires NPM to be installed.